Senate GOP plans vote on Trump's court pick before election

 The Utah Republican backed up his decision by saying it’s not “written in the stars” that the court should have a liberal bent.
 He said Trump's pick will tip the court to become more conservative, and he said that is appropriate “for a nation which is, if you will, center right, to have a court which reflects a center right point of view.”

-At the private lunch, Sen. Mike Braun of Indiana said, senators advocating swift voting warned of “too many complications” if the process is delayed until after the election — presumably if Biden wins the White House or Republicans lose the Senate.
+At the private lunch, Sen. Mike Braun of Indiana said, senators advocating swift voting warned of “too many complications” if it's delayed until after the election — presumably if Biden wins the White House or Republicans lose the Senate.

 Conservative groups pushing for swift approval also argue the election result could be disputed with legal battles dragging on for weeks.